AllBright secures £1.85M Series A, as women-led ventures ramp up in the UK

 The idea here is to become known as the “premier destination for female business leaders and executives keen to take their companies and careers to the next level.”

-Allbright is already investing, having backed six female-led businesses since launch (including Chiaro, the smart consumer devices company, and Piccolo, an organic baby food brand).
+Allbright is already investing, having backed six female-led businesses since launch (including Chiaro, which makes smart consumer devices for women, and Piccolo, an organic baby food brand).
 It’s also launched the AllBright Academy, a digital and in-person educational platform for women wishing to start or scale their own business.

 It’s also created the inaugural ‘FoundHER’ Festival of Female Founders, bringing together a line-up of over 80 speakers and 1,000 attendees over the course of six days in London and Manchester.
 Speakers included Cath Kidston, Liz Earle, Martha Lane Fox and Sarah Wood.